13th July 2015

 How To Write A Great Case Study For Your Website

-In previous blog posts we have covered testimonials and reviews – reviews being positive, negative or mixed accounts of a product, and testimonials being positive endorsements for the company as a whole.
+In previous blog posts, we have covered testimonials and reviews – reviews being positive, negative or mixed accounts of a product, and testimonials being positive endorsements for the company as a whole.
 Now let’s take it one step further than testimonials, and take a look at case studies.

 What is a case study?

 A case study tells the story of a previous or existing customer, their problem or situation, and how you have helped them.
-Case studies should show potential customers that you have provided a positive experience to customers in the past, and that you could help other customers in the future in similar ways.
+Case studies should show potential customers that you have provided a positive experience to customers in the past and that you could help other customers in the future in similar ways.

 Who should you base a case study on?

 Because you want potential customers to realise that you can help them in the same way you have helped your previous customers, it’s a good idea to choose a previous customer who represents your typical clientele.
-Ideally you will write more than one case study, so there should be a good mix of customers, but you want to make sure that you are appealing to your target audience.
+Ideally, you will write more than one case study, so there should be a good mix of customers, but you want to make sure that you are appealing to your target audience.

-For example, if you are a decorator who usually does work for small retail units, then you should definitely write a case study or two (or three, or four) which give an example of this type of work.
-But if you have also worked on a much larger business premises and are hoping to pick up more of those kinds of contracts in the future, you may also want to add that into the mix.
-Showing strong examples of what you do all the time shows that you are comfortable in your field, while giving an example of something a little different proves you can be flexible.
+For example, if you are a decorator who usually does work for small retail units, then you should definitely write a case study or two (or three, or four) which gives an example of this type of work.
+But if you have also worked on much larger business premises and are hoping to pick up more of those kinds of contracts in the future, you may also want to add that into the mix.
+Showing strong examples of what you do all the time shows that you are comfortable in your field while giving an example of something a little different proves you can be flexible.